Life Sciences Digital Transformation: The New Era

 Increased speed in researching, testing, and delivering drugs and devices

 AI has helped to automate and streamline many facets of the life sciences sector, thus accelerating the way drugs and medical devices are being developed, tested, and delivered.

-An excellent example of this is how the UK swiftly discovered and implemented the lifesaving AstraZeneca-Oxford Covid-19 vaccine.
-Using digital means to secure data efficacy and ChAdOx1 viral vector technology, UK scientists were able to deliver a safe, effective Covid-19 vaccine after just 12 months.
+An excellent example is how the UK swiftly discovered and implemented the lifesaving AstraZeneca-Oxford Covid-19 vaccine.
+Using digital means to secure data efficacy and ChAdOx1 viral vector technology, UK scientists were able to deliver a safe, effective COVID-19 vaccine after just 12 months.

-This success has prompted Britain to become a scientific and technology superpower, with the drive to use innovative technologies to accelerate the development and use of new medicines, diagnostics, and medical technology.
+This success has prompted Britain to become a scientific and technology superpower, driven to use innovative technologies to accelerate the development and use of new medicines, diagnostics, and medical technology.

 Bridging the gap between doctor and patient care